 This already published information- called the literature- can be from primary information sources such as speeches, interviews, and reports, or from secondary information sources such as peer-reviewed journal articles, dissertations, and books.
-These type of sources are probably familiar to you from previous research projects you’ve done in your classes.
+These types of sources are probably familiar to you from previous research projects you’ve done in your classes.

-Is a literature review it's own paper?
+Is a literature review its own paper?

 You can write a literature review as a standalone paper, or as part of a larger research paper.
 When a standalone paper, the literature review acts as a summary, or snapshot, of what has been said and done about a topic in the field so far.
-When part of the a larger paper, a literature review still acts as a snapshot, but the prior information it provides can also support the new information, research, or arguments presented later in the paper.
+When part of a larger paper, a literature review still acts as a snapshot, but the prior information it provides can also support the new information, research, or arguments presented later in the paper.

 Does a literature review contain an argument?